bumbeishvili/awesome-geo-vis-ideas/README.md

    * Work experience in years
    * If he had worked with project manager and tester?
    * How much hours are you working per week?
-2. Make results accessible over web
+2. Make results accessible over web and load data with `tabletop js`
-3. Create bubble chart with automatic filters , primary field will be count of respondents
+3. Create bubble chart with dinamic filters and group, primary field will be count of respondents